-When a change are made in Rhino you can overwrite your model with a new version in Arkio at runtime by just hitting export again.
+When a change is made in Rhino you can overwrite your model with a new version in Arkio at runtime by just hitting export again.
 When a model is imported in Arkio it shows a spinning indicator on the file overview.
 When the new version of the model is available a yellow update icon will show above the model in the Arkio scene.
 Clicking this yellow icon with your VR laser or mouse will update that model with the new version.

 Arkio will keep the old versions of your imported models available so you can always revert back to an older version when needed for e.g. comparing design options.
 You can access all the older loaded models in the import model dialog.
 If you select an older import date from the dropdown you can update the model placed in the scene by clicking "Update in scene"

 Arkio to Rhino

 To import your models from Arkio back to Rhino you can open the design option models overview and click the export button.
 Here you can prepare the models to various supported tools including Rhino.
 Once the export is made for Rhino an export confirmation will be shown on your models.

 Back in Rhino you can open our ArkioRhinoPlugin toolbar import to go to the Arkio/Export/Rhino folder and select the file you want to import.
 All Arkios geometry, components, sketches and 3D map buildings will then be converted to Meshes in Rhino.